-Care-Bags.org is a site dedicated to the ongoing creation and delivery of care bags for the homeless people in Logan Square, Chicago.
+Care-Bags.org began in April of 2013.
+This site is dedicated to the ongoing creation and delivery of care bags for the homeless people in Logan Square, Chicago.
 The care bags are a vehicle for better understanding and sharing with the homeless of our community.
 This site is a resource for those wanting to understand, make their own care bags, Information about assistance in the Chicago community as well as weekly updates, video interviews with the homeless and much more.